 The term codependency has been around for almost four decades.
-Although it originally applied to spouses of alcoholics, first called co-alcoholics, research revealed that the characteristics of codependents were much more prevalent in the general population than had been imagined.
-In fact, they found that if you were raised in a dysfunctional family or had an ill parent, it’s likely that you’re codependent.
-Don’t feel bad if that includes you.
-Most families in America are dysfunctional, so that covers just about everyone, you’re in the majority!
+It originally applied to spouses of alcoholics, first called co-alcoholics.
+Research later revealed that the characteristics of codependents were much more prevalent in the general population than had been imagined.
+They found that if you were raised in a dysfunctional family or had an ill parent, it’s likely that you’re codependent.
+Don’t feel discouraged if that includes you.
+You’re in the majority!
 Are you ready to find out if you have any codependency symptoms?

 Not feeling that you’re good enough or comparing yourself to others is a sign of low self-esteem.
 The tricky thing about self-esteem is that some people think highly of themselves, but it’s only a camouflage for really feeling unlovable or inadequate.
 Underneath, usually hidden from consciousness, are feelings of shame.
 Some of the things that go along with low self-esteem are guilt feelings and perfectionism.
 If everything is perfect, you don’t feel bad about yourself.
 You can see from the diagram that the core symptoms stem from shame.
 See my blogs on shame and codependency and perfectionism.

 It’s fine to want to please someone you care about, but codependents usually don’t think they have a choice.
 Saying “No” causes them anxiety.
 Some codependents have a hard time saying “No” to anyone.
 They go out of their way and sacrifice their own needs to accommodate other people.
 Learn more about people-pleasing.

 Some codependents have rigid boundaries.
 They are closed off and withdrawn, making it hard for other people to get close to them.
 Sometimes, people flip back and forth between having weak boundaries and rigid ones.